autoreleasefool/hive-engine/README.md

 To update the `GameState` with a given move, call `apply(_:)` which will mutate the state in place.
 If you want to explore various `Movement`s, you can undo a move with `undoMove()`

-For better performance, you can disable move validation with `GameState.Options.disableMovementValidation`.
+For better performance, you can disable move validation with `GameState.Option.disableMovementValidation`.

 ---